laravel/docs/collections.md

     // [1, 2, 3, 4]

-This is especially useful when dealing with a huge `Collection`, and doing some transformations on it:
+This is especially useful when you need to perform transformations on a huge `Collection` that contains many items:

     $count = $hugeCollection()
         ->lazy()